A topic from the subject of Chemical Education in Chemistry.

 Main Concepts

-Environmental chemistry addresses various topics, including:
+Environmental chemistry encompasses a wide range of topics, including:

 Environmental chemistry plays a critical role in understanding and addressing environmental challenges, promoting sustainability, and protecting human health and well-being.